moby/mobywebsite/README.md

 ## Developing locally

-In order to build and test locally:
+In order to build and test locally, run this command in the docs directory:
 ```
 docker run -ti -v "$PWD":/usr/src/app -p "4000:4000" starefossen/github-pages
 ```